eggsy/website/README.md

+> **I am rewriting my website in TailwindCSS on another branch!
+Check out the [tailwind](https://github.com/eggsy/eggsy-website/tree/tailwind) branch to see the progress and [here](https://eggsy-tailwind.netlify.app) to see what I've done so far!
+I'll merge that branch with this one when I'm done with it.**

 ## EGGSY's Personal Website

-> I am rewriting my website in TailwindCSS on another branch!
-Check out the [tailwind](https://github.com/eggsy/eggsy-website/tree/tailwind) branch to see the progress and [here](https://eggsy-tailwind-netlify.app) to see what I've done so far!
-I'll merge that branch with this one when I'm done with it.

 <p align="center">
     <img src="/images/featuring.png" />